On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: Background on 2-categories and prederivators

 We now recall the definitions relevant to the theory of derivators.

-\begin{definition} A \emph{prederivator} is a 2-functor $\D:\twocat{Dia}^{\op}\to\twocat{CAT}$ into the 2-category $\twocat{CAT}$ of large categories.
-The 2-category $\twocat{Dia}$ will be, for us, either the 2-category of small categories $\twocat{Cat}$ or the 2-category $\twocat{HFin}$ of homotopy finite categories.
-We recall that a category is \emph{homotopy finite}, often (and confusingly) called \emph{finite direct}, if its nerve has finitely many nondegenerate simplices; equivalently, if it is finite, skeletal, and admits no nontrivial endomorphisms.
+\begin{definition} Denote by $\twocat{HFin}$ the 2-category of \emph{homotopy finite} categories.
+A category is homotopy finite, often (confusingly) called finite direct, if its nerve has finitely many nondegenerate simplices; equivalently, if it is finite, skeletal, and admits no nontrivial endomorphisms. \end{definition}